taki-on/swift_codespaces/README.md

 This container configuration is based on the pre-built container configuration for Swift 4 by Microsoft you can find [here](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/swift-4).

 This configuration enables [Swift Development Enviroment VS Code extension](https://github.com/vknabel/vscode-swift-development-environment) in your codespace.
 All features you will get can be found in the extension docs.

+# Contribution

+Something does not work, and you do not know how to proceed?
+Open an issue :)

+Something seems odd or does not work, and you know how to fix it?
+Simply open a PR :)